symkat/DBIx-Class-Schema-Config/README.md

-This will check the files, `/var/www/secret/dbic.yaml`, and `/opt/database.yaml` in the same way as `config_paths`, however it will only check the specific files, instead of checking for each extension that [Config::Any](http://search.cpan.org/perldoc?Config::Any) supports.
+This will check the files, `/var/www/secret/dbic.yaml`, and `/opt/database.yaml` in the same way as `config_paths`, however it will only check the specific files, instead of checking for each extension that [Config::Any](https://metacpan.org/pod/Config::Any) supports.
 You MUST use the extension that corresponds to the file type you are loading.
-See [Config::Any](http://search.cpan.org/perldoc?Config::Any) for information on supported file types and extension mapping.
+See [Config::Any](https://metacpan.org/pod/Config::Any) for information on supported file types and extension mapping.

 # ACCESSING THE CONFIG FILE

-The config file is stored via the  `__PACKAGE__->config` accessor, which can be called as both a class and instance method:
+The config file is stored via the  `__PACKAGE__->config` accessor, which can be called as both a class and instance method.

-    package My::Schema
-    use warnings;
-    use strict;

-    use base 'DBIx::Class::Schema::Config';
-    __PACKAGE__->config_paths([( '/var/www/secret/dbic', '/opt/database' )]);

-The above code would have _/var/www/secret/dbic.\*_ and _/opt/database.\*_ searched, in that order.
-As above, the first credentials found would be used.
-This will replace the files origionally searched for, not add to them.

 # OVERRIDING

 The API has been designed to be simple to override if you have additional needs in loading DBIC configurations.

+## Overriding Connection Configuration

+Simple cases where one wants to replace specific configuration tokens can be given as extra parameters in the ->connect call.

+For example, suppose we have the database MY\_DATABASE from above:

+    MY_DATABASE:
+        dsn: "dbi:Pg:host=localhost;database=blog"
+        user: "TheDoctor"
+        password: "dnoPydoleM"
+        TraceLevel: 1

+If you’d like to replace the username with “Eccleston” and we’d like to turn PrintError off.

+The following connect line would achieve this:

+    $Schema->connect(“MY_DATABASE”, “Eccleston”, undef, { PrintError => 0 } );

+The name of the connection to load from the configuration file is still given as the first argument, while the username and password follow and finally any extra attributes you’d like to override.

+If you are not using the username and password fields can you do not need to set them to undef, the following will work just as well:

+    $Schema->connect(“MY_DATABASE”, “Eccleston”, { PrintError => 0 } );

 ## filter\_loaded\_credentials